zachnagatani/interviewcake/README.md

 # Interview Cake Questions
-This is a repository of solutions and tests to the interview questions from [https://www.interviewcake.com/](Interview Cake).
+This is a repository of solutions and tests to the interview questions from [Interview Cake](https://www.interviewcake.com/).

 I wanted a more flexible/usable coding environment than is provided on the site, along with an easy place to store my work.